ewjoachim/zen-of-python/README.md

 ## I'm using all this stuff without explicit permission

- But if that's infringing on anything, please feel free to [contact me](https://twitter.com/Ewjoachim) in any way (if possible, not by a cease-and-desist letter from your lawyer)
+ But if that's infringing on anything, please feel free to contact me at my first name @ my last name dot French TLD or in any way you see fit (if possible, not by a cease-and-desist letter from your lawyer)

 ## The poster is distributed as different formats: